priolo/jon-template/README.md

 ### Confirm ON CHANGE

 An example can also be found on the `react-router-dom` website [here](https://github.com/ReactTraining/history/blob/master/docs/blocking-transitions.md), I report it for completeness.
-Ho creato un hook custom [useConfirmationRouter](https://github.com/priolo/jon-template/blob/be1ebdb0cacddd049d0a6c78bf88dc0c152e4b55/src/hooks/useConfirmationRouter.js)
+I created a custom hook [useConfirmationRouter](https://github.com/priolo/jon-template/blob/be1ebdb0cacddd049d0a6c78bf88dc0c152e4b55/src/hooks/useConfirmationRouter.js)
 that simply blocks navigation and asks for confirmation to continue.
 I use it in the detail of the DOC [here](https://github.com/priolo/jon-template/blob/be1ebdb0cacddd049d0a6c78bf88dc0c152e4b55/src/pages/doc/DocDetail.jsx#L44)